serhatseval/MLLab/README.md

 For model creation please refer to ML.ipynb

 ## Results
-For results and Models please refer to folder 'Models
+For results and Models please refer to folder 'Models'

+## Extra Tasks

+Please refer to "resnet18_layer_eval_analysis.py" and "resnet18_parameter_space_analysis.py" Pruning mentioned in the jupyter notebook